List of Danger Mouse (2015 TV series) episodes

 Danger Mouse is a reboot animated television series developed by Brian Cosgrove.
 It first premiered on 28 September 2015.
 A reboot of the 1981 television series of the same name, the series centres around Danger Mouse (Alexander Armstrong), the self-proclaimed "World's Greatest Secret Agent", who fights against injustice with his cowardly and clumsy yet loyal sidekick Ernest Penfold (Kevin Eldon).
 They are employed by the absent-minded but slightly firm Colonel K (Stephen Fry) and usually assisted by the inventions of short-tempered genius Professor Squawkencluck (Shauna Macdonald).
 With these assets, the duo are able to defeat their adversaries, such as arch-enemy Baron Silas von Greenback (Ed Gaughan).

 In April 2016, the series was renewed for a second season.
-As of April 2019, two series of Danger Mouse have aired, totalling 104 episodes.
+As of April 2019, two series of Danger Mouse have been produced totalling 99 episodes.